 |

-development, job training, and consumer education.
+include youth development, job training, and consumer education.

 To raise start-up funds, a handful of volunteers held a giant one-day